Zombie satellite: Galaxy 15

 Galaxy 15 is a U.S. telecommunications satellite launched in 2005.
 In April 2010, only five years into a planned 15-year mission, its operator, Intelsat, lost control of the satellite and it drifted out of its orbital slot.
 Several months later, on December 27, 2010, the satellite rebooted itself and began responding to commands again.
 Intelsat re-positioned it back to its original orbital slot in April 2011.

 IMAGE

 Launched in 2000, IMAGE (Imager for Magnetopause-to-Aurora Global Exploration), a NASA spacecraft studying the Earth's magnetosphere, unexpectedly ceased operations in December 2005.
-It was a zombie satellite until Scott Tilley, an amateur radio operator living in Canada tracked it down in January 2018.
+It was a zombie satellite until Scott Tilley, an amateur radio operator living in Canada, tracked it down in January 2018.
 On February 25, contact with IMAGE was again lost.
 It was reestablished in March but lost again in August.
 NASA is currently evaluating a recovery mission.

 LES-5

-On March 24, 2020, contact with another lost Lincoln Experimental Satellite, LES-5, was made by Scott Tilley.
+On March 24, 2020, contact with another lost Lincoln Experimental Satellite, LES-5, was made by Scott Tilley, who had previously regained contact with IMAGE.
 The satellite is only in operation when its solar panels are receiving sunlight.